Altaseb-Chernet/Ethio-freelance/README.md

 4. Open a pull request explaining the change
 Please follow the code style and add tests for new logic.

-Suggested issues to add (examples)
-- Add profile picture upload with resize and CDN support
-- Implement payments and escrow workflow
-- Add real-time chat using WebSockets
-- Localization support (Amharic and English)

 License
 MIT — see LICENSE file for details.